|Monday – Friday||7:30AM – 6:00PM|

 The best thing about JoHanna is that she makes it her mission to leave a smile on everyone she interacts with; whether they’re team members, or clients, or vendors, or patients.
 Now that’s a great reason to visit Cornelius Veterinary Clinic!
 We could not imagine our clinic without her, as she is much more than her many talents, she is now part of our family!

-In June of 2014, Kindi joined our team at Cornelius Veterinary Clinic for a summer position as our kennel attendant.
+In June of 2014, Kindi joined our team at Cornelius Veterinary Clinic for a summer position as our kennel attendant and now she also works as an Vet Assistant too.
 Her hope at the time was to obtain some experience in the field and decide if she would enjoy the work enough to pursue a career as a veterinarian.

 Kindi found the position to be a match made in heaven, and with her significant experience and talent in handling, feeding, training and grooming we could not agree more!
 Kindi loves working at Cornelius Veterinary Clinic and will remain on staff while she attends college in pursuit of her dream.
 Kindi has grown up right here in Cornelius and has loved and cared for numerous pets all her life.